A CBCA NOTABLE BOOK 2020

 An enthralling debut from a strong new voice on the OzYA scene. - Fiona Wood

 Anna was born in Sydney, but spent most of her childhood surrounded by mountains in Nepal and Tibet while her parents were part of an international community of health professionals.
 Navigating this cross-cultural life made her a curious observer of people, although most of her time was spent reading Enid Blyton and dreaming of going to boarding school.
 This did not cushion the shock of shifting from home-school in Tibet to an all-girls high school in Melbourne when her family returned to Australia.
-ALL THAT IMPOSSIBLE SPACE explores some of the intense and convoluted friendships that thrive in this setting.
 Anna completed a MA in Writing for Young People at Bath Spa University in 2015, and now lives in Melbourne with her husband.
 She works as a bookseller.